mertyildiran/Plexus/README.md

 Data was successfully loaded
 ```

 The network will automatically start learning because it's already ignited.
-Now examine the potential of first cognitive neuron with entering `net.cognitive_neurons[0].potential` command through the Python Interactive Shell repeatedly.
+Now examine the potential of first motor neuron with entering `net.motor_neurons[0].potential` command through the Python Interactive Shell repeatedly.
 You should mostly see that the value is either 1.0 or is a very close number to 1.0 like 0.9, 0.8, etc. This is the very simple proof that the Plexus network is learning the data that you have just loaded and echoing the effect through the whole network.

 *Note that, later on a Freeze Lock added to the load process to prevent corruption.*